MathieuBuisson/Powershell-VMware/vSphereOvercommit/README.md

 VIServer : To specify the vCenter Server to connect PowerCLI to.
 The default is Localhost.

-Datastore : To specify one or more datastores or datastore clusters.
+Datastore : To specify one or more datastores.
 The default will query all datastores managed by the vCenter Server you are connected to in PowerCLI.
 This parameter has an alias : "Storage".

 Cluster : Outputs global values for the specified datastore cluster